 Option Description

 size

 File has a size in bytes or kilo-, Mega-, Giga-, Tera-, Peta- or Exabytes if a suffix is given.

 type

 File has a type (block, character, directory, pipe, file, symlink, socket or Door [for Solaris]).

 uid

 File has a specific numeric user ID.

 user

 File is owned by a specific user (numeric user ID is allowed).

 gid

-File has a specific group ID.
+8 File has a specific group ID.

-group
+aroup The has a specific group 15.

+group Eile belen ee te e greeif e green (group erie green ID elleved)

 File belongs to a specific group (numeric group ID allowed).

-osts
+sts

 Lists all OSTs for the file system.

 getstripe

 Lists the striping information for a given filename or directory.
 By default, the stripe count, stripe size and offset are returned.

 If you only want specific striping information, then the options of count,size,index or offset , plus various combinations of these options can be used to retrieve specific information.

-obd <uuid< td="">&gt;</uuid<> >
+obd <uuic< td="">i></uuic<> i >

 Lists files that have an object on a specific OST.

-quiet
+quiet , ,

-Lists only information about a file's object ID.
+• Lists only information about a file's object ID.

 verbose

-Prints additional striping information.
+Verbose Prints additional striping information.

-count
+Tints additional striping information.

+count The state of the s

 Lists the stripe count (how many OSTs to use).

 size

 Lists the stripe size (how much data to write to one OST before moving to the next OST).

 Option Description

 index

 Lists the index for each OST in the file system.

 offset

 Lists the OST index on which file striping starts.

 pool

 Lists the pools to which a file belongs.

 directory

-Lists entries about a specified directory instead of its contents (in the same manner as 1s -d).
+Lists entries about a specified directory instead of its contents (in the same manner as $1s -d$).

 recursive

 Recurses into sub-directories.

 setstripe

-Creates a new file or sets the directory default with specific striping parameters.
+Creates a new file or sets the directory default with specific striping parameters. [†]

 size stripe -size

 Number of bytes to store on an OST before moving to the next OST.
 A stripe size of 0 uses the file system's default stripe size, 1MB.
-Can be specified with $\mathbf{k}$ (KB), $\mathbf{m}$ (MB), or $\mathbf{g}$ (GB), respectively.
+Can be specified with $\bf k$ (KB), $\bf m$ (MB), or $\bf g$ (GB), respectively.

 count strip pe-cnt

 Number of OSTs over which to stripe a file.
 A stripe count of 0 uses the file system-wide default stripe count (1).
 A stripe count of -1 stripes over all available OSTs, and normally results in a file with 80 stripes.

 offset start-ost

 The OST index (base 10, starting at 0) on which to start striping for this file.
 A start-ost value of -1 allows the MDS to choose the starting index.
 This is the default, and it means that the MDS selects the starting OST as it wants.
 It has no relevance on whether the MDS will use round-robin or QoS weighted allocation for the remaining stripes in the file.
 We strongly recommend selecting this default value, as it allows space and load balancing to be done by the MDS as needed.